Ee-Chee/Spiced-Academy-tabasco-curriculum/wk1_dy1_install/README.md

 A linter is a program that analyzes your code and identifies potential errors and violations of stylistic rules.
 ESLint is a Javascript linter and linter-eslint is an a package that integrates it into Atom.
 To install, follow these steps:

-1. Install ESLint program on your computer.
-By typing the following on the command line:
+1. Install ESLint by typing the following on the command line:

     ```